ickoxii/BearShare/README.md

 - The contribution of each individual group member
 - Evidence of consistent work, as revealed during milestone meetings
 - The quality of the final presentation

+# 5321 Extra requirements

+(For graudate students enrolled in CSI-5321)

+Your project **must** have a research component to it.
+That is, you must set out to address an open research question using some networking concepts you've learned in this course.
+Subject to my approval, this project can be an extension of a project you're currently working on with your advisor.

+Along with your code repository and presentation, you must submit a 4+ page paper (plus biblography), in double-column paper using the [ACM LaTeX template](https://www.acm.org/publications/proceedings-template) under the `sigconf` document class.
+This paper should include a brief introduction, related work, a description of your approach, experimental results, and a conclusion.
+Your goal should be to have a paper of high enough quality that it can be easily extended for a full submission to a research conference.

+All other instructions for the project apply, including the above submission questions.

+## 5321 Research ideas

+- Investigate the efficacy of congestion control algorithms for QUIC.
+Design your own improvements for some application, and evaluate it.
+- Propose improvements to, or novel applications of, the Media Over QUIC protocol
+- Limitations of QUIC IP switching
+- Quality adaptation for lossy data streaming of something other than traditional video
+- Distributed databases, federation, or blockchain
+- Protocol security flaws
+- IoT, WiFi 8, or 6G
+- CDN performance (e.g., content steering)
+- Live video streaming with distributed super-resolution between server/client for higher quality and lower latency
+- Mesh networking
+- Machine learning for routing protocols

+--> These are just examples.
+I hope that you'll come up with a better idea to suit your own interests!